Swedish code for corporate governance

 The remuneration committee consists of Petter Stillström and Vilhelm Schottenius.
 Remuneration of the Chief Executive Officer and other members of senior management shall consist of a market-based fixed salary.
 Variable compensation such as bonuses may be allowed, where justified, to make possible recruitment and retention of key individuals and to stimulate improvements in sales and results.
 Variable remuneration shall be based on pre-determined and measurable criteria such as earnings and sales development.
-The variable remuneration may not exceed 100 percent of the fixed remuneration.
-There shall be no separate fee for members of senior management for board-of-directors work in Group companies.
-Pension benefit shall be equal t o the ITP plan, or when relating to members of senior management outside Sweden, pension benefits that are customary in the country in question.
-Severance pay does not occur within the Group.
+The variable remuneration may not exceed 50 percent of the fixed remuneration.
+The Guidelines were approved in the Annual General Meeting in 2021.

 Terms of employment for the CEO